 A modern reader might think: Too bad he didn't have Facebook and Twitter to help garnish his image after those amazing scientific triumphs.
 Instead, Sp rague typically plowed right into his next project, largely ignoring -- or just feeling uncomfortable with -- public relations.

 Sprague is credited with solving myriad engineering problems that allowed the development of reliable, safe and powerful electric motors.
-These advances paved the way for modern industrial equipment, trolley cars and subway cars, and made possible elevators -- and by extension, the skyscraper itself.

 Often, Sprague found himself pushing an impossible deadline to achieve a scientific breakthrough despite the doubts of investors, the public and the media.